Playing Live To An Audience

 You will inevitably make some mistakes when mixing live.
 This is part of getting better.

-Learn to recover from your mistakes and do your best not to highlight them.
+Learn to recover quickly and do your best not to highlight them.
 Most people will not notice if you fumble.

 Anticipate Your Gig